niess/danton/docs/source/geometry.rst

 .. topic:: Oceanic regions

-   When specifying a topographic model, the `PREM`_ ocean layer is removed.
-   However, negative topography elevations (e.g. from bathymetry data) indicate oceanic regions, ranging from the negative topography elevation values up to :math:`z=0`\, which corresponds to the geoid.
+   In the event that a topographic model is being specified, the `PREM`_ ocean layer is removed.
+However, negative topography elevations (e.g. from bathymetry data) indicate oceanic regions, ranging from the negative topography elevation values up to :math:`z=0`\, which corresponds to the `geoid`_.

 Atmosphere
 ----------

-Danton considers that the Earth atmopshere follows the U.S. Standard (`USSA`_) density profile (using Corsika's parameterisation), with a uniform composition.
-As for the Earth interior, the atmosphere is divided in layers, which are scaled to the `geoid`_.
+Danton considers that the Earth's atmosphere adheres to the U.S. Standard Atmosphere (`USSA`_) density profile (utilising Corsika's parameterization), assuming a uniform composition.
+As for the Earth's interior, the atmosphere is partitioned into layers, which are scaled to the `geoid`_.

 .. topic:: Outer space

-   The Monte Carlo geometry extends up to an altitude of 100 |nbsp| km (unscaled), which is considered by Danton to be the boundary with the outer space.
+   The Monte Carlo geometry extends up to an altitude of 100 |nbsp| km (unscaled), which is considered by Danton to be the boundary with outer space.